 There's also access to Sky's Now TV, Netflix, all the usual UK catch-up TV services, Bollywood channels, music channels, art-house vendors such as Curzon, Mubi and BFI Player, the aforementioned UFC, Starz, that channel where it's nothing but Kardashians all day every day… there is a lotta lotta stuff to watch here.

-Of course, you will have to pay for a lot of the best stuff.
-Just as well the actual stick is so cheap you'll have a bit of dosh left over.
+Of course, you will have to pay for a lot of the best stuff, so it's just as well the actual stick is so cheap you'll have a bit of dosh left over.

 The other thing to note is that although the headline features might be 4K, various exotic forms of HDR and Dolby Atmos audio, the vast majority of content on offer is in hi-def not UHD, without HDR and certainly sans Atmos.